9 Steps to Change Your Life In 90 Days

 Step #2: Journal every night

 After I realized the importance of my thoughts through affirmations, I got more interested in my inner world.
-My next life-changing directive came by instinct: I decided to pick up a journal, and I had to do it every day for a year.
+My next life-changing directive came by instinct: I decided to pick up a journal.
 I just knew that it would be part of my success story.

 By spending 30 minutes in reflection each night, I put a microscope to the small decisions that built up my life.
 And that gave me the self knowledge—the power—to change my life.

 Before, I’d just go to sleep and carry the same patterns of negativity into the next day.
 But with a journal, I identified everything that helped me succeed, and everything that held me back.
-That helped me to break the bad habits that held me back, and instill the new habits that made me successful.
+This helped me to break the bad habits and instill the new habits that made me successful.

 Three months of journaling brought me to my first full time writing gig where I saved enough to move out on my own.
 I succeeded through one simple directive: spend 15-30 minutes journaling every night for a year.